 Many of Chemours' commercial and industrial relationships have been in place for decades.
 Our customers are comprised of a diverse group of companies, many of which are leaders in their respective industries.
 Our sales are not materially dependent on any single customer.
-As of December 31, 2015, no one individual customer balance represented more than five percent of Chemours' total outstanding receivables balance and no single customer represented more than ten percent of our sales.
+As of December 31, 2015, no one individual customer balance represented more than 5% of Chemours' total outstanding receivables balance and no single customer represented more than 10% of our sales.